Eleanor Roosevelt College

 - Fulfill the Roosevelt College general-education requirements as described.

 - Complete an approved departmental or interdepartmental major, meeting all requirements as specified by the major department or program.

-- Satisfy the senior residency requirement that thirty-five of the final forty-five units must be completed as a registered UC San Diego student.
+- Satisfy the senior residency requirement that thirty-six of the final forty-four units must be completed as a registered UC San Diego student.
 Students studying abroad in their senior year may petition to have this requirement waived.